ACM40960/project-Aman-Khakharia-22204876/README.md

 ### Early Stopping

-We implement the early stopping technique with the following configuration:
+We implement the early-stopping technique with the following configuration:

 - **Monitor:** We track the validation loss ('val_loss') to decide when to stop training.